 - Enhanced HLA.
 The FLAMES HLA option now includes support for time management and additional RTIs.
 In addition, several new functions have been added to the application programming interface.

 Customers with active software maintenance will receive version 5.2 upon request at no additional cost.
 The FLAMES Enhanced 3D Option is sold separately.
-Please contact Ternion Corporation at (256) 881-9933 or e-mail email@example.com for details and pricing.
+Please contact Ternion Corporation at firstname.lastname@example.org or call +1 (256) 881-9933 for details and pricing.